Types Of Panoramas

 As this kind of panorama is made of a single row of pictures, the pictures should be taken vertically and not horizontally, for a maximal vertical field of view.
 Bear in mind that for any kind of panorama, it is more suitable to always take your pictures vertically.

 We get to the most exciting type of panorama, which is the logical improvement to cylindrical panoramas.
 With a cylindrical panorama, you can look all around you which is great.
 What is even more great is being able to look in really any direction, all around but also up and down.
 You can look at the ground or the sky.
 A complete immersion in the picture.
 That’s what a spherical panorama is.
 The panoramic image covers the whole 360° horizontally and the whole 180° vertically.
-This image takes the shape of a sphere around the viewer.
+This image hass the shape of a sphere around the viewer.

 Again, an example: